Important

 - Enrolled in a US high school (No exceptions).
 Graduates who have not yet turned 18 by June 15, 2025 may apply.

-- LLP participants must be US citizens, legal permanent residents, or international students currently in the United States attending a US high school.
+- LLP participants must be US citizens or legal permanent residents currently in the United States attending a US high school.
 No exceptions.
 Accepted students must provide their transportation to campus each day.
 This is not a residential program.

 - Parents will be asked to provide proof of housing and transportation during the application process.
 No exceptions.